awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.NamingRulesDataTypes.md

 Binary type attributes can store any binary data, such as compressed text, encrypted data, or images\.
 Whenever DynamoDB compares binary values, it treats each byte of the binary data as unsigned\.

-The length of a binary attribute must be greater than zero, and is constrained by the maximum DynamoDB item size limit of 400 KB\.
+The length of a binary attribute can be zero, if the attribute is not used as a key for an index or table, and is constrained by the maximum DynamoDB item size limit of 400 KB\.

 If you define a primary key attribute as a binary type attribute, the following additional constraints apply:
 + For a simple primary key, the maximum length of the first attribute value \(the partition key\) is 2048 bytes\.